codevakure/void-clone/cleanup-docs/PROPRIETARY_APIS_REMOVED.md

 4. `extensions/notebook-renderers/package.json` - Fixed type definition versions

 This creates a clean, open-source compatible implementation while providing clear pathways for commercial extension.

+**Note**: If there is any user-facing mention of 'Void', change it to 'Zap'.